 - 1. To develop a clear, consistent and collaborative approach to volunteering across Monmouthshire County Council. - 2.
 Promote volunteering in Monmouthshire by improving the profile, quality and range of volunteering opportunities. - 3.
 Increase the level of support, training and recognition for volunteers and volunteer coordinators. - 4.
 Ensure volunteer impact is measured and aligned to the priorities valued by communities. - 5.
-Support the development and delivery of a 'Council of the Future'.
+Supporting the delivery of our strategic priorities in different ways.